K8s primer - Part II

 First part in K8s Primer - Part I

-If you are coming from Part I, resume your local K8s cluster as follows:
+If you’re coming from Part I, resume your local K8s cluster with the folling command:

 $ minikube start --nodes 3 -p minikube-lab

-K8s Deployments represent a set of multiple and identical Pods.
-They allow us to run multiple replicas of our application and take care of automatically replacing any instance that fails or becomes unresponsive.
-That’s nice and all, but we are still facing some inconveniences:
+K8s Deployments represent a set of multiple, identical Pods.
+They allow us to run multiple replicas of our application and automatically replace any instance that fails or becomes unresponsive.
+That’s nice and all, but we still face some inconveniences:

-You can think of a K8s Service as an stable layer that sits between clients of your application and the bunch of Pods (managed by a Deployment) that compose your application.
-It’s an stable layer because it provides a static IP address and DNS name that don’t change regardless of what happens with your Pods and Deployments.
-With a K8s Service we are providing stable networking: a client sends requests to the Service, the Service forwards them to the Pods.
-The Service is stable, but Pods are changing all the time.
+You can think of a K8s Service as a stable layer that sits between the clients of your application and the set of Pods (managed by a Deployment) that compose your application.
+It’s a stable layer because it provides a static IP address and DNS name that don’t change regardless of what happens to your Pods and Deployments.
+With a K8s Service we provide stable networking: a client sends requests to the Service, and the Service forwards them to the Pods.
+The Service is stable, but the Pods are changing all the time.

 File ./k8s/service.yaml